Sally K. Ride

 Training for her third space flight was interrupted by the space shuttle challenger accident, and Dr. Ride served as a member of the Presidential Commission investigating the accident.
 She then served as NASA’s first director of strategic planning, initiating strategic planning at NASA and producing a report on the future of the space program.

-She is a member of the Pacific Council on International Policy and the President’s Committee of Advisors on Science and Technology.
-Dr. Ride is also the Ingrid and Joseph Hibben Professor of Space Science at the University of California, San Diego.
+She was a member of the Pacific Council on International Policy and the President’s Committee of Advisors on Science and Technology.
+Dr. Ride was also the Ingrid and Joseph Hibben Professor of Space Science at the University of California, San Diego.

 Dr. Ride attended Stanford University majoring in physics and English literature.
 She received her masters and doctoral degrees in physics from Stanford.